PedrosaIgnacio/PedrosaIgnacio/README.md

 # Hi there 👋
 I'm Ignacio Pedrosa from Córdoba, Argentina.
-I have 24 years and programming is my passion.
+I have 24 years old and programming is my passion.
 Have a nice day !!

 <h4>🔭 I’m currently working on CIDS (Software Research and Development Center) FRC-UTN </h4>
 <h4>💻 My tech stack is below:</h4>